poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 ## Can we remove the mocking framework?

-If we have now an interface why are we coupled to the mocking framework in order to create a dummy object that we can manually create using an anonymous class?
+If we have now an interface why are we coupled to the mocking framework in order to create a fake object that we can manually create using an anonymous class?
 Let's change that:

 ```java
 @ExtendWith(MockitoExtension.class)